 - Creating standards and T&Cs for maintaining authenticity

-All a platform needs is to master the above core functions to facilitate a fruitful transaction.
+A platform needs to master the above core functions to facilitate a fruitful transaction.

 On the contrary, a product has a much easier job at hand.
 It doesn’t have to worry about any transaction except product development itself.
-All it needs to worry about is offering content/service to its end users.
+All it needs to plan is offering content/service to its end users.

 This condenses its role to three main key functions: